3qnexx/nexxPLAY-android/readme.md

 `Please read the installation guide again if you used v.1 or v.2 of nexxPlay for Android.`

+The PlayerEvents and MediaData have changed since 3.1.0 so the naming is consistently between all platforms.
+Please check the Event section for this.

 ## Installation guide

 This section shows how to integrate the media player into an Android app.